bcgov-nr/nr-oscar-py-keepass-vault/README.md

 # Install python, pip, dependencies and vault #

-Open Windows terminal and choose Ubuntu-20.04
-Run the following commands in the terminal
+Open Windows terminal and choose Ubuntu-20.04 and run the following commands in the terminal

 ```
 1. #Update repo